-- Automatic WordPress Install – upon creation of your WordPress Hosting plan, Bluehost automatically installs the latest and most secure version of WordPress.
-This is the most important and useful thing for beginning bloggers.
+- Automatic WordPress Install – this is the most important and useful thing for beginning bloggers.
+Upon creation of your WordPress Hosting plan, Bluehost automatically installs the latest and most secure version of WordPress.

 - Free Domain Name Registration for 1st Year.